cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 As the trait is not generic, the `self` parameter is not generic either and is of type `@NewsArticle`.
 This means that the `summarize` method can only be called on instances of `NewsArticle`.

-Now, consider that we want to make a media aggregator library crate named `aggregator` that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
-To do this, we need a summary from each type, and we’ll request that summary by calling a summarize method on an instance.
+Now, consider that we want to make a media aggregator library crate named _aggregator_ that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
+To do this, we need a summary from each type, and we’ll request that summary by calling a summarize method on an instance of that type.
 By defining the `Summary` trait on generic type `T`, we can implement the `summarize` method on any type we want to be able to summarize.

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch08-generic-types-and-traits/no_listing_15_traits/src/lib.cairo:trait}}